robzor92/robzor92.github.io/docs/user_guides/fs/data_validation/index.md

 Hopsworks shows a visual summary of validation reports.
 To check it out, go to your Feature Group overview and scroll to the expectation section.
 Click on the `Validation Results` tab and check that all went according to plan.
 Each row corresponds to an expectation in the suite.
 Features can have several corresponding expectations and the same type of expectation can be applied to different features.

-You can navigate to older reports using the dropdown menu.Should you need more than the information displayed in the UI for e.g., debugging, the full report can be downloaded by clicking on the corresponding button.
+You can navigate to older reports using the dropdown menu.
+Should you need more than the information displayed in the UI for e.g., debugging, the full report can be downloaded by clicking on the corresponding button.

 ## Step 6: Check Validation History